Jim-JMCD/genFRN/README.md

 $
 $ rm genFRN_log_20251101-105116.sh
 ~~~
 Deep Seek V3 was used to convert the Bash script to Powershell.
 DeepSeek succeeded with no errors at the first attempt.
-Microsoft Co-Pilot, ChatGPT and Mistral Le Chat all failed to convert to the script to Powershell, all attempts to rectify all the problems also failed.
+Microsoft Co-Pilot, ChatGPT and Mistral Le Chat all failed to convert to the script to Powershell, all thier attempts to rectify all the problems also failed.